cedcommerce/Magento2-Developer-Debug-Tool/readme.md

 - **REQUEST TAB**: shows the **Module, Controller, Action** name of the recently loaded page.
 Provides accurate **Path Info** of the loaded page, the feature help developers for URL rewriting.

-- **MODEL TAB: shows all the **Model Resource Name** and their respective **Class Name** in a sequenced manner to narrate loaded models mechanism during a page load.
+- **MODEL TAB**: shows all the **Model Resource Name** and their respective **Class Name** in a sequenced manner to narrate loaded models mechanism during a page load.
 Also mentions, frequency of instantiated models.

 - **COLLECTIONS TAB**: shows all the active collections and its types (Flat/EAV) along with SQL Queries generated during a page load.